grinnell-cs/csc151-dh/_eboards/eboard30-1.md

 ### Today's random detour

-The wonder's of the English language, continued.
+The wonders of the English language, continued.

 Notes from SoLA 3
 -----------------